bhavdeep-saragadam/bhavdeep-saragadam/README.md

 ### Hi there 👋, my name is Bhavdeep
 #### Im A Full Stack Dev And Founder Of SSI
-I'm 13 years old and I live in Canada....I'm open to many projects and I keep myself busy by learning new technologies like Django, Python, Node, AWS and way more.
+I'm 13 years old and I live in Canada....I'm open to many projects and I keep myself busy by learning new technologies like Django, Python, Node, React, MERN, Mongo DB, Open CV, Dfinity, JQuery,  AWS and way more.

 Learning Web3/Dfinity🔥